open5e/open5e/source/index.rst

 Open5e
 ======

-Open5e aims to be the best open-source resource for 5th edition d20 content.
+Open5e aims to be the best open-source resource for 5e content.

+..
+Sidebar:: Hey!
+Stuff is missing!
+   :class: missing

+   Some content you may be expecting was not released as part of the `5e SRD <http://media.wizards.com/2016/downloads/SRD-OGL_V1.1.pdf>`_, so we aren't allowed to include it in this site.

+   We are hoping to fill in the gaps using quality homebrew and 3rd party OGL content.
+   `Contact us <mailto:gm@5esrd.com>`_ or `make a pull request <https://github.com/eepMoody/open5e>`_ if you know something we should add!

+   .. rst-class:: source

 What are we about?
 ------------------

-In addition to an open, readable, and easily searchable resource for the 5e SRD we have lots of new things we'd like to add!
+In addition to an open, readable, and easily searchable resource for the 5e SRwe have lots of new things we'd like to add!
 At the top of our list are:

 .. rst-class:: list-bulleted